bhavikasodagum/Hello-World-Microservices-Application/README.md

 ### 1. Setting Up the Development Environment
 1. Install Necessary Tools:
-   - For Java: Install JDK, Maven, Spring Boot.
+   - For Java: Install JDK and Maven.

 ### 2. Creating the Microservices
 1. Create a Spring Boot Project: